Topological Drawings meet Classical Theorems from Convex Geometry: Preliminaries

 \section{Preliminaries}

 Let $D$ be a topological drawing and $v$ a vertex of $D$.
 The cyclic order $\pi_v$ of incident edges around $v$ is called the \emph{rotation} of $v$ in $D$.
 The collection of rotations of all vertices is called the \emph{rotation system} of~$D$.
 Two topological drawings are \emph{weakly isomorphic} if there is an isomorphism of the underlying abstract graphs which preserves the rotation system or reverses all rotations.
+Note that all projections of a drawing on the sphere to a plane are weakly isomorphic.

 A triangular cell, which has no vertex on its boundary, is bounded by three edges.
 By moving one of these edges across the intersection of the two other edges, one obtains a weakly isomorphic drawing; see Figure \ref{fig:weak_strong_isomorphism}.
 This operation is called \emph{triangle-flip}.
-Gioan~\cite{Gioan05}, see also Arroyo et al.~\cite{ArroyoMRS2017_reidemeister}, showed that any two weakly isomorphic drawings of the complete graph can be transformed into each other with a sequence of triangle-flips and at most one reflection of the drawing.
+Gioan~\cite{Gioan05_full}, see also Arroyo et al.~\cite{ArroyoMRS2017_reidemeister}, showed that any two weakly isomorphic drawings of the complete graph can be transformed into each other with a sequence of triangle-flips and at most one reflection of the drawing.

 Besides weak isomorphism, there is also the notion of strong isomorphism: two topological drawings are called \emph{strongly isomorphic} if they induce homeomorphic cell decompositions of the sphere.
-Every two strongly isomorphic drawings are also weakly isomorphic.